 Best Spiral Bound

 Cover is clear, which allows for a “custom” cover

 Pages aren’t numbered

-The best bullet journal is manageable in size, filled with quality dotted pages, and designed with a lay-flat binding.
-The Leuchtturm1917 Medium A5 Dotted Hardcover Notebook is all of that—and more.
-There’s a folder in the back for added organization, plus you can choose from over 24 colors.
+The Leuchtturm1917 Medium A5 Dotted Hardcover Notebook checks all of our boxes, with a manageable size and quality dotted pages.
+There’s a folder in the back for added organization, and you can choose from over 24 colors.
 If you’re looking for something that offers a little more guidance for beginners, check out the Scribbles That Matter A5 Dotted Journal.
 It has key code pages, index pages, dotted numbered pages, and two color-coded bookmarks to help you learn the art of bullet journaling.

 What to Look for in a Bullet Journal

-While the original bullet journal recommends dot grid pages, choose the page style that works best for you: blank, lined, or dot grid.
-Blank pages are ideal for sketches, diagrams, and decorative pages.
-For type-A personalities, opt for lined.
-Dot grid pages, meanwhile, are best for habit trackers and calendars.
+Typically, bullet journals rely on dot grid pages, but you don’t have to stick to that parameter.
+Ultimately, the best bullet journal is one that works for you, so choose the page style that you gravitate toward: blank, lined, or dot grid.
+Not entirely sure?
+Blank pages are ideal for sketches, diagrams, and decorative pages; lined pages offer a lot of structure for a type-A personality; and dot grid pages are best suited for habit trackers and calendars.

 Why Trust The Spruce?

-This article was written and researched by Sierra Livermore, a product reviewer for The Spruce, who covers travel, home decor, fashion, beauty, and toys.
-Additional research was done by Megan McCarty, a writer for The Spruce and MyDomaine with over 13 years of experience in both print and digital media.
-She regularly contributes to design-focused outlets such as Architectural Digest, Domino, House & Home, and Hunker.
-Updates were later made using additional research completed by Brigitt Earley.
-She’s a writer with more than 12 years of experience writing buying guides and testing productions for digital publications like The Spruce and Good Housekeeping.
+Additional research and reporting was conducted by Sienna Livermore, a product reviewer for The Spruce, who covers travel, home decor, fashion, beauty, and toys, and Megan McCarty, a writer for The Spruce and MyDomaine with over 13 years of experience in both print and digital media.